Winter Trails in the Lake Louise Area

 This steep trail ends at a viewpoint overlooking historic Chateau Lake Louise.
 Start by facing the Lake at the World Heritage Site rock.
 Look left and follow the trail signs for Fairview Lookout.
-Warning: return via the same path; the loop option is not safe in the winter due to avalanches.
+Warning: Return via the same path; the loop option requires avalanche training and equipment.

 This is the best pedestrian option from the village to the lake.
 From Samson Mall, walk along Lake Louise Drive to the Bow River bridge.
 Cross and look for the trailhead on the downstream (south) side of the bridge.

 An excellent snowshoeing option.
 The trailhead is the same as Fairview Lookout, but at the Lookout turnoff, continue for another 40 metres on the main trail, then turn left when you see the horse trail sign.
 Warning: At km 1 the trail crosses the runout zone of an avalanche path rated as Simple Class 1 terrain.
 The path rarely runs but caution is required.
 At Paradise Creek, turn left for safe terrain on Moraine Lake Road.
 Turning right leads to Challenging Class 2 terrain in the Paradise Valley where avalanche training and equipment are required.

 From the Chateau Lake Louise, follow the main Lake Agnes trail as it rises through the forest.
 Sections of this portion of the trail cross avalanche terrain.
-Avalanche risk: Beyond Mirror Lake, the trail to Lake Agnes is rated as Challenging Class 2 terrain for avalanche exposure and travel requires appropriate training and equipment.
+Avalanche risk: Beyond Mirror Lake, the trail is rated as Challenging Class 2 terrain for avalanche exposure and travel requires appropriate training and equipment.

 *19) Taylor Lake: 12.6 km return, 585 m elevation gain (see trail guide)

 This challenging trail ends in a scenic hanging valley below Mount Bell.
 Start at the parking lot 18 km east of Lake Louise or 8 km west of Castle Junction on the Trans-Canada Highway.
 Warning: Connecting trails to O'Brien Lake or Panorama Ridge take you into avalanche terrain.
 Travel on these trails requires avalanche training and equipment.